Welkro/Seismic-Intensity-Data-Visualizing-Python-Application/README.md

 ### Setting Up the Development Environment:

-Ensure you have a suitable IDE or text editor like Visual Studio Code or PyCharm, and set up a virtual environment to manage dependencies.
+Ensure you have a suitable IDE like Visual Studio Code or PyCharm, and set up a virtual environment to manage dependencies.

 ## Loading and Processing Data